 Consumer Behavior Provides New Opportunities for Deep Engagement

 Social media is where most of us focus our attention these days.
 According to Similarweb’s data hub, Facebook visits are up 25%.
-TikTok and Youtube have seen a 15% increase in visits.
-And community app Nextdoor is up an incredible 75%.
+TikTok and YouTube have seen a 15% increase in visits.
+While community app Nextdoor is up an incredible 75%.

 Where are the marketing strategies that leverage this real-time, digital dialogue (maybe that should be trademarked)?
 What are the brand opportunities created by digital dance discotheques and Zoom happy hours?
-Perhaps the answers are being provided by a few brands that have embraced the current situation rathar than just publishing a Covid-19 statement and hitting pause on its marketing activities.
+Perhaps the answers are being provided by a few brands that have embraced the current situation rather than just publishing a COVID-19 statement and hitting pause on its marketing activities.

 Take for instance Formula One Racing.
 When COVID-19 waved the Red Flag on the first eight races of the 2020 season, Formula One immediately began promoting eSport races that pitted current and former drivers alongside celebrities.
 Analytics firm Esports Charts reports that the race viewership averaged 289,000 concurrent streams that peaked at 359,000, with 199,000 on YouTube, 180,000 on Twitch and 18,000 on Facebook.
 Formula One’s investment in eSports event effectively future proofs the brand by creating an opportunity to grow a younger audience that will happily buy pay-for-view packages when real racing returns to the streets of Monaco.